Great black-backed gull: Longevity and mortality

-This is a relatively long-living bird.
+The great black-backed gull is a relatively long-lived bird.
 The maximum recorded age for a wild great black-backed gull is 27.1 years.
 This species is rarely kept in captivity, but domestically kept European herring gulls have been known to live for over 44 years and generally larger birds can outlive smaller ones.
 Mortality typically occurs in the early stages of life, when harsh weather conditions (including flooding) and starvation can threaten them, as well as predators.
 Chicks and eggs are preyed on by crows (Corvus ssp.), cats (Felis catus), other gulls, raccoons (Procyon lotor) and rats (Rattus ssp.).
 The bald eagle (Haliaeetus leucocephalus), white-tailed eagle (H. albicilla) and golden eagle (Aquila chrysaetos) are the only birds known to habitually predate healthy, fully grown great black-backed gulls.
 In one study from Norway, great black-backed gulls were the fifth highest frequency prey item for white-tailed eagles and gulls are prone to mobbing these huge eagles.
 The great black-backed gull has also been observed engaging in aerial combat with bald eagles, attacking the eagles and chasing them away.
 A great skua (Stercorarius skua) was filmed in Scotland unsuccessfully attempting to kill a second or third year great black-backed gull.
 In Norway, great black-backed gulls have also been reported to fall prey to Eurasian eagle-owls (Bubo bubo).
 Killer whales (Orcinus orca) and sharks also reportedly prey upon adult and juvenile birds at sea.
 In some biomes, where large eagles are absent the great black-backed gull may be considered the apex predator.